 Craft Scotland has a committed and passionate Board that works diligently for the success of the organisation.
 Responsible for strategic review and ensuring effective management of the organisation, the Board meets a minimum of five times a year.
 The Board includes individuals with financial, education and management experience as well as professionals from the craft sector.

-Elizabeth is an independent curator, writer and consultant with specialist expertise in jewellery and metalwork.
+Dr Elizabeth Goring is an independent curator, writer and consultant with specialist expertise in jewellery and metalwork.
 She was formerly a Principal Curator at National Museums Scotland.

-Kirsty is Assistant Director at The Scottish Gallery and previously worked at Dovecot Studios.
+Kirsty Sumerling is Director at The Scottish Gallery and previously worked at Dovecot Studios.
 She initially studied Jewellery & Silversmithing at Edinburgh College of Art.
 Photography: Stephen Dunn.

-Sandra Gunn is Faculty Director for Creative Industries at City of Glasgow College.
-She has a wide experience in tertiary education and is Associate Assessor for Education Scotland.
+Sandra Gunn is a fine artist and designer.
+Formerly Dean of the Faculty Creative Industries at City of Glasgow College.
+She has extensive experience in tertiary education and is Associate Assessor for Education Scotland.
 Photography: Angela Graham.

 To ensure makers inform our work and thinking, Craft Scotland meets twice yearly with an independent advisory group of practicing makers to review our programme and plans.
 The group is separate from the Board and members participate on a voluntary basis for a three-year term.